odaridavid/Clean-MVVM-ArchComponents/README.md

 Theming is guided by the material design specifications with a ```DayNight``` theme which can later be used to provide Night variant for the app and enhance user experience.

+#### Converting centimeters to inches

+There is a utility,`convertToInches` method which takes in a centimeter value from the domain model and on mapping to the presentation layer model it takes in both centimeters and assigns a converted value to height in inches property.

 ## Screenshots